Clinton-dev/python-80-projects/README.md

 1. Bagel:

-### Technology Used
+## Technologies Used

-The languages and frameworks used to develop the quotes web application are **python**.
+- Python3.8.10

-#### Setup Instructions and Installation
+##### Setup Instructions and Installation

 - Clone this repository to your computer. `git clone https://github.com/Clinton-dev/python-80-projects.git`
 - Open terminal command line then navigate to the root folder `cd python-80-projects`
-- Create virtual environment `python3 -m venv --without-pip <virtual environment name>`
-- Run your virtual environment `source <virtual environment name>/bin/activate`
+- Create a virtual environment and activate it with `source env/bin/activate`
-- Install other extensions required for the app to run `pip install -r requirements.txt`
-- requirements.txt is in the root folder
 - Run `python file-name.py`